Easy Steps to Make Rosemary Oil at Home

 Creating rosemary oil for the face is a gentle and enriching process, especially for sensitive skin.
 Here is my trick for how to make rosemary oil for face:

-First, I carefully select fresh rosemary sprigs, ensuring they’re clean and free from any dirt or impurities.
+First, I carefully select fresh rosemary sprigs, ensuring they are clean and free from any dirt or impurities.
 Then, I gently wash and pat them dry, being mindful of their delicate nature.

 Next, I opt for a carrier oil known for its soothing properties, such as jojoba or sweet almond oil, which is gentle on sensitive skin.
 In a clean glass jar, I combine the rosemary sprigs with the carrier oil, ensuring they are fully submerged.